Not an American user?

 - "World Class Leader Board Golf" -- Game Gear title

 - "World Class Leaderboard" -- Alternate spelling

-Part of the Following Group
+Part of the Following Groups

 There are currently no topics for this game.

 Revisions on DOS versionThe DOS version of World Class Leader Board went through several revisions; some to fix bugs, and others to add features.
 One revision that appeared around the same time Echelon was marketed is an advertisement for said game; a voice, booming through the PC speaker, talks about the game if you hit "Info" on the main screen instead of "Main Menu".
 The exact text spoken is:

 Battle space pirates on the tenth planet Isis in Access Software's space flight simulation Echelon (with RealSound).

-(I guess they had 110K of disk space to kill and decided to fill it with an advertisement. :-)
+(I guess they had 110K of disk space to kill and decided to fill it with an advertisement).

 - May 1991 (Issue #00) - #47 in the "All Time Top 100 Amiga Games"